Chester Charter: What, Why, and How

 • The following will be ELECTED: Board of Selectmen; Financial Accountability Board; Region 4 Board of Education (six-year terms); Chester Board of Education; Registrars of Voters; Justices of Peace (State Statute)

-• Alternates required by State Statute: Zoning Board of Appearls
+• Alternates required by State Statute: Zoning Board of Appeals

 •